Gurpartap335/Devops/Computer networking/Basic of Computer nertworking.md

 More than one mac address .

 Port ::
-A port can be referred to as a logical channel through which data can be sent/received to an application .
+A port can be referred to as a logical channel through which data can be sent/received to an application.
+Ports are software based and managed by a operating system.
+**Ports allow computers to easily differentiate between different kinds of traffic.**

 A port number is a 16-bit integer
 2^16 65,536

+Ports 20 and 21 FTP
+Port 80 HTTP

 netstat -a